 Now, what would this figure above look like if we had the perfect model?
 Well, we might want the Initial recall rate to be lower, since currently more than 50% of the flashcards shown to this user are already known prior to study.
 For studied flashcards being reviewed, it’s not clear what the optimal recall rate should be to optimize study efficiency: some argue for 85%,1 some argue for 50%.2 Assuming the recall rate should be somewhere between 50% and 85%, we will likely want the Level 0 line to be higher, and Level 1-3 lines to be lower.
 Currently the recall rate is a bit too high for higher level cards, which means we are probably reviewing those cards too soon.
 The effort spent on excessive reviews could have been better used for less familiar flashcards.

-To compare KAR³L against Leitner and SM-2 in a similar visualization, we aggregate users that are assigned to each scheduler, and make x-axis represent number of minutes the user spent on the app.
-In the two figures below the band visualizes the standard deviation of the corresponding line; click on the legend to highlight each level.
+To compare KAR³L against Leitner and SM-2 in a similar visualization, we aggregate users that are assigned to each scheduler, and make the x-axis represent number of minutes the user spent on the app.
+In the two figures below, the band visualizes the standard deviation of the corresponding line.
+Click on the legend to highlight each level.

 The second figure shows some interesting differences between KAR³L and traditional methods.
-First, zooming in on Initial flashcards, we see that the recall rate is higher in KAR³L is higher than the other two models, and shows lower variance both among users and over time.
+First, zooming in on Initial flashcards, we see that the recall rate in KAR³L is higher than the other two models and shows lower variance both among users and over time.
 This is partly because KAR³L explicitly controls for the difficulty and topic of new flashcards, as opposed to randomly selecting them as done in the other two models.
-The recall rate of Initial cards in KAR³L might be a bit too high, but it’s something we can control; we’ll dig more in a second.
+The recall rate of Initial cards in KAR³L might be a bit too high, but this is something we can control; we’ll dig more in a second.

 Zooming in on the Level 0 cards, again we see lower variance in recall rate from KAR³L, but the mean is similar to Leitner and SM-2.
 However, if we look at Level 1 cards, the recall rate from KAR³L users is noticeably higher than the other two models, although there is a slight dip towards the end.

-In an attempt to adjust the recall rate, We created a new experimental condition with recall target set to a lower 85%, and assigned some new users to this condition.
-The figure below compares the recall rate of cards on each leve between the two versions of KAR³L.
+In an attempt to adjust the recall rate, we created a new experimental condition with recall target set to a lower 85% and assigned some new users to this condition.
+The figure below compares the recall rate of cards on each level between the two versions of KAR³L.
 This change is quite recent so there are fewer users in this group (thus higher variance), and the users haven’t spent as much time on the app yet (thus shorter lines).

 We identify three main tasks: in depth analysis of KAR³L’s behavior, learn from cognitive science and educational theory literature to improve & expand evaluation, and improve the feedback loop between the users and the models.
-We’ll briefly explain what we want to achieve in each of the tasks, and highlight what’s coming soon next.
+We’ll briefly explain what we want to achieve in each of the tasks, and highlight what’s coming soon as we approach a new phase of experimentation in KAR³L.

 In depth analysis of KAR³L’s behavior

 We want to understand the inconsistency of KAR³L’s behavior with respect to different recall targets, and come up with a remedy.
 Another important task is to find a good recall target that balances efficiency & fun.
-We plan to look into educational theory for inspiration.
+We plan to look into educational theory for further inspiration and would be grateful for reader suggestions on where to look.
 We’ll test the model in simulation using data we have collected so far, and come up with new experimental groups for a better user experience.

 Our current evaluation, especially the definition of level, is closely related to Anki’s notion of “learned” & “mature”, as well as the boxes in Leitner system.
 Our progress graph is good for drawing insights, but not rigorous for a comparison between models—it’s not standardized.
 We would want to test the users with either the same set of flashcards, or flashcards of the same objective difficulty.